-Whether you’re considering the abortion pill, weighing your options, or just trying to figure out what’s even happening with your body — you can come to us first, for free, to get real answers.
+Whether you’re considering the abortion pill, weighing your options, or just trying to figure out what’s even happening with your body — you can come to us first.
+We provide real answers.
 No pressure.
 No agenda.
 Just clarity, from medical staff who actually listen.

 The first question most people ask — and it matters more than you might think.

-The abortion pill also called medication abortion, and made up of two drugs, mifepristone (sometimes still called RU486) and misoprostol is FDA approved through 12 weeks of pregnancy.
+The abortion pill, also called medication abortion, is made up of two drugs, mifepristone (sometimes still called RU486) and misoprostol are FDA approved through 10 weeks of pregnancy, however many health providers follow World Health Organization guidelines, prescribing it off label through 11-12 weeks of pregnancy.
 After 12 weeks, it’s no longer an option, and the procedure changes.

 A lot of people significantly underestimate how far along they actually are — especially with irregular cycles, hormonal birth control, or a missed period that wasn’t actually their first.
 A free ultrasound at our center tells you your gestational age, so you don’t pay for an appointment at an abortion clinic only to find out you’re outside the window.